 Dawn Vogel Author Interview

-Delving into the crossing of history and science fiction, writing website upkeep, and what the concepts MerMay and Drawlloween are
+Dawn delves into the crossing of history and science fiction, writing website upkeep, and the concepts MerMay and Drawlloween.

 Dawn Vogel has written for children, teens, and adults, spanning genres, places, and time periods.
 More than 100 of her stories and poems have been published by small and large presses.
 Her specialties include young protagonists, siblings who bicker but love each other in the end, and things in the water that want you dead.
 She is a member of Broad Universe, SFWA, and Codex Writers.
 She lives in Seattle with her awesome husband (and fellow author), Jeremy Zimmerman, and their herd of cats.
 Visit at historythatneverwas.com or on Twitter @historyneverwas.

 Dawn is also the author of the poem “Seven Secrets” from Radon Issue 1.

 We see you chose in 2022 to focus on short fiction.
 Do you approach the craft of writing differently when writing short vs. long fiction?

 Definitely!
 When you're writing long, you've got a lot more room for multiple plots/subplots, a bigger cast of characters, and a lot more high and low points.
 When writing short fiction, it usually involves one main plot and MAYBE a subplot, and the cast of characters is more compact.
 For me, it also means I can work on a lot more and on different projects, rather than being tied to a single project for a longer period.
 The way my brain works, that's very much a good thing!

 You have an expansive blog on your website—how would you describe your goals and thoughts regarding blogging?